God put the Jews in a coma

 After Joshua led the invasion into what is now Israel and the Palestinian Territories, the tribe of Benjamin got assigned a tiny plug of ground just north of Jerusalem.
 The 12 tribes united into a single nation, but later split in two, with the northern Jewish nation of Israel and the southerners as Judah.
 The tribe of Benjamin was eventually absorbed into the tribe of Judah, which became the nation of Judah.

 1 Kings 19:10, 14.

 1 Kings 19:18.
 Baal was a god of fertility in family, fields, and flocks.
 Canaanites, who were native to what is now Israel, worshiped Baal.
 Joshua led the Jews in killing many Canaanites while the Jews reclaimed the land that the Bible says God promised to the descendants of Abraham.
-But the worship of Baal and other Middle Eastern gods continued off and on throughout Old Testament times.
+But Jews continued to worship Baal and other Middle Eastern gods off and on throughout Old Testament times.